 Donations to the Scholarship Fund Are Welcome Year Round

-All qualified applicants are invited to apply regardless of race, ethnicity, national origin, gender, sexual orientation, or disabilities.
+Eligible applicants: Mid-Hudson Valley high school or college students enrolled in the academic year 2025.
+High school seniors are especially encouraged to apply.
+All qualified applicants are invited to apply regardless of race, ethnicity, national origin, sexual orientation, or disability.

 Preference will be given to applicants who: